aiforged/docs/docs/services/utilities/custom-code.md

 * **SemanticKernel (Natural Language)**\
   Write your code logic in plain English (or other supported natural languages).
 The AI model interprets your intent and executes the logic, making automation accessible to non-programmers and enabling rapid prototyping.

-{% hint style="info" %}
+!!! info
     Tip: Start with C# for maximum compatibility and support, or try SemanticKernel for rapid prototyping and business-rule scripting in natural language.
-{% endhint %}

 **How to choose the language:**